2 DAYS IN VIENNA ITINERARY

 This way, you will most likely not miss out on one of the many gorgeous building on the side streets.
 Most attractions are located in the 1. district (city center) and only a few attractions are further away so that you might need public transport/taxi.

-Security: Vienna is quite safe though pickpocketing is very common, it is good to be aware of your belongings and be attentive.
+Vienna is quite safe though pickpocketing is very common, it is good to be aware of your belongings and be attentive.
+Avoid side and dark streets at night and exercise common sense.

 Disclaimer: I was a guest by Accor Hotel.
 However, I visited Vienna twice before and got to know it quite well.
 This post contains affiliate links which mean, I might earn a small commission when you buy a product or service via my link (at no extra cost to you).
 More about it here.